biancaghiurutan/nexmo-developer/_documentation/conversation/overview.md

 ## Supported features

-Conversation API provides a fundamental mechanism that allows Text, Voice and Video communication.
-It supports four communication mechanisms App, Phone, SIP, and Websocket.
-Support for creating communication applications that use the Conversation API are provided by the [Comms SDKs](/comms-sdks/overview), which are available for JavaScript, Android, and iOS.
+The Conversation API currently supports a range of communication channels described in this documentation.

+As the Conversation API expands to support more and more Nexmo services, the supported Channels will also expand.
+Conversations would, as a result, become the container for the history of all your communication exchanged via Nexmo Services.
+This history would then be accessible through the Conversation API.

 ## Getting started